DisnakeDev/disnake/README.md

 (You can optionally install [PyNaCl](https://pypi.org/project/PyNaCl/) for voice support.)

-Note that on voice support on Linux requires installation of `libffi-dev` and `python-dev` packages, via your preferred package manager (e.g. `apt`, `dnf`, etc.) before running the following commands.
+Note that voice support on Linux requires installation of `libffi-dev` and `python-dev` packages, via your preferred package manager (e.g. `apt`, `dnf`, etc.) before running the following commands.

 Quick Example
 -------------